 - 32% of people who bring in 30k to 49k per year are on Instagram.

-5. Nearly two out of every three users between the ages of 18-29 are using Instagram.
+6. 71% of U.S. adults between the ages of 18-29 are using Instagram.

 Right now, this demographic is a hot one that a large number of marketers and brands are clamoring to attract, and with the clear majority of the age group on the platform, the platform gains even more value.

-6. 63% of Instagram users check the app at least once per day, and 42% open the app multiple times within the same day.
+7. 63% of Instagram users check the app at least once per day, and 42% open the app multiple times within the same day.

 Most of Instagram’s users are highly engaged and checking in with the app regularly.
 If you’ve got strong content, you shouldn’t have a problem reaching them consistently.
 This study found that only 16% open the app once a week or less.

-7. As of 2020, 52% of Instagram’s audience identified as female and 48% identified as male.
+8. As of 2020, 52% of Instagram’s audience identified as female and 48% identified as male.